Gxorge/TheHerobrine-OG/README.md

 # The Herobrine!

 This is my in-progress remake of HiveMC's "The Herobrine!" v2 game-mode that was removed in Java 2.
+This project is now being maintained for TrueOG's network.

 ## Map Setup
 This is how to setup maps for The Herobrine.